SayfullahSayeb/JSON-Viewer/README.md

 - **Font Awesome** - Icons used for theme toggle and other actions.

-## Installation

-Clone the repository to your local machine by running the following command in your terminal or command prompt: <pre> <code> git clone https://github.com/SayfullahSayeb/JSON-Viewer/ </code> </pre>

-Open `index.html` in your browser That's it!
-No build process or server required.

 ## Contributing

 Feel free to fork the repository, create issues, and submit pull requests.
 Contributions are always welcome!
 Please follow the standard GitHub guidelines for submitting code or suggestions.